-The funeral was supposed to start at 10am but it had to be delayed because of the overwhelming number of people who showed up to support Andy Reid and his family during their time of need.
+The funeral was supposed to start at 10 am, but it had to be delayed because of the overwhelming number of people who showed up to support Andy Reid and his family during their time of need.
+No matter if one has opted for affordable funeral packages or lavish ones, the comfort of having loved ones beside during such times is all one need.

 All in all, more than 900 people packed into the Church of Jesus Christ of the Latter Day Saints in Broomall, Pennsylvania this morning.
 They were there to support Reid, his wife Tammy and their four remaining children, as they laid to rest, Garrett, who had been in an eight-year battle with drug addiction.